Manuel Jimenes: Personal life

 Jimenes married his first wife María Francisca Ravelo de los Reyes on August 19, 1835, in Santo Domingo.
 The couple had 5 children: María del Carmen, Isabel Emilia, María de los Dolores, Manuel María and Manuel de Jesús.

 On May 21, 1849, after marrying his second wife Altagracia Pereyra Pérez, the couple had a son Juan Isidro Jimenes Pereyra, who would later become President of the Dominican Republic.

 He was known for being a cockfighting enthusiast.
 On December 22, 1854, Jimenes died in Port-au-Prince, Haiti.
+His remains were brought from there in 1889 and rest in the municipal cemetery of Monte Cristi.